JoinedSenses/SM-Regex-Trigger/README.md

 sm_regexfilters_irc_filtered "" // Hidden channel for filtered message and name relay.
 Don't include the #
 ```
 ## Installation
- * Install regexfiltering.smx into your addons folder.
+ * Install regexfiltering.smx into your plugins folder.
  * Either install the included config to addons/sourcemod/configs/regexfilters/
   or create your own at that location.